-- An affected party writes something down that they know to be false and The Arc uses it to get paid from Medicaid, Medicare or another payer.
-When this happens, the agency receives money it is not entitled to, which is illegal. - An affected party writes down that they gave MORE services than they really gave.
+- An affected party writes something down that they know to be false and The Arc uses it to get paid from Medicaid.
+When this happens, the agency receives money it is not entitled to, which is illegal.
+This would also apply to Medicare and other payers. - An affected party writes down that they gave MORE services than they really gave.
 For example, if someone was at day hab only 3 hours but an affected party documented that they were there for 4.5 hours. - An affected party provides services that they knew the person doesn't really need.
-Please cross reference the policy on Medical and Clinical Necessity.
+Please cross reference the policy, "Medical and Clinical Necessity."